Our Services

 Published on: 2/24/2026

-Cold sores usually heal in 7 to 14 days; if yours lingers beyond two weeks, gets larger or more painful, or keeps returning, possible reasons include immune stress, delayed treatment, a secondary bacterial infection, or that it is not a cold sore.
+Cold sores typically heal within 7 to 14 days.
+If your cold sore lasts longer than two weeks, grows larger, becomes more painful, or keeps recurring, common causes include immune system stress, delayed treatment, secondary bacterial infection, or a misdiagnosis (it may not be a cold sore at all).

 Most cold sores clear up on their own within 7 to 14 days.
 If yours is lingering beyond that, growing larger, or becoming more painful, it may be time to take a closer look.